ibrahimabba/song-index/README.md

 This simple Reactjs project aim to showcase important front-end skills such as data fetching, error handling and data filtering skills with Graphql mock server and mock data.

-The app provides an archive of songs, and allows the user to search and filter songs.
+The app provides an archive of songs, and allows the user to search and filter songs, search could be done across multiple fields of data such as title, artist and album.

 ## Built With